cgathua/MDN-selectors/README.md

 Style links, making the link-state orange, visited links green, and remove the underline on hover.
 Make the first element inside the container font-size: 150% and the first line of that element red.
 Stripe every other row in the table by selecting these rows and giving them a background color of #333 and foreground of white.

+Task 4
+In this task, we want you to do the following:

+Make any paragraph that directly follows an <h2> element red.
+Remove the bullets and add a 1px grey bottom border only to list items that are a direct child of the ul with a class of list.